COGS108/Overview/COGS108-Syllabus.md

 1. If you have people in the class you know you want to work with, chat with one another and if you're all on board, form a group.
 2. There will be time to find groups in discussion section during week 1 & 2.
 3. If you don't know people in the class or don't have people you want to work with, no problem.
-Piazza has a feature where you can look for group mates - check for that post and look through there to find group mates
+Seek them out on Campuswire!

 You will submit who your group is via Google Form by the Monday of week 3 (see Course Schedule).
 One form will be submitted per group.